shaurya174/TENSORFLOW-AND-KERAS/README.md

 # 1. 💎 Gemstone Price Prediction

-This is the first project in my machine learning/deep learning portfolio.
+This is the first project in my deep learning portfolio.
 It focuses on predicting the price of rare gemstones based on physical measurements using a neural network built with Keras.

 ## 📌 Project Overview